D&I - it is a marathon, not a sprint

 The Home Office has recently updated its sponsor guidance in relation to general information for sponsoring workers in the UK.
 We have set out the key changes in this article.

-International: The Pay Transparency Directive: Advancing Fairness and Equality in the Workplace [NB Not yet had partner approval]
+International: The Pay Transparency Directive: Advancing Fairness and Equality in the Workplace

 The Pay Transparency Directive which aims to combat pay discrimination and help close the gender pay gap in the EU will soon come into force.
 While it will not be directly applicable in the UK, there is much interest in it from UK employers, particularly those with EU operations, who will need to understand the wider implications for their organisations.